AppleDash/SaneEconomy/README.md

 I decided that it was time for a change.
 I wanted a working, updated economy plugin for Bukkit, built against the latest API.
 So I wrote one myself.

+## Components

+* SaneEconomyCore - The main economy provider.
+* SaneEconomySignShop - A side project written for a specific server.
+Unsupported.
+* SaneEconomyMobKills - Another side project for the same server.
+Unsupported, unfinished.

 ## Development

 We manage dependencies with Maven.